Assignments

 Virtual Modella allows you to simulate the results of your 3D milling projects before actually cutting materials.

-• Finishing: Once the rough shape is done, it’s time for the finishing touch.
-This stage is all about finesse—refining the details, smoothing the surfaces, and ensuring the final dimensions are spot-on.
-Smaller and finer tools step in here to give your design that professional, polished look that makes all the difference.
+- Finishing: Once the rough shape is done, it’s time for the finishing touch.
+This stage is all refining the details, smoothing the surfaces, and ensuring the final dimensions are spot-on.
+Smaller and finer tools step in here to makes your design look professional.

 Then keep pressing next until you see "save your file as "